MRCIEU/CheckSumStats/README.md

 Plot7_3
 ```

-The correlation between the Zp and Zb scores is slightly less than 1,
-suggesting a small degree of discordance between the reported P values
-and reported effect sizes, which is also clear from visual inspection of
+The correlation between the Zp and Zb scores is slightly less than 1, suggesting a small degree of discordance between the reported P values and reported effect sizes, which is also clear from visual inspection of the plot.
-the plot.
 For example one SNP has a Zp score \>2 and Zb score \<2.
-Some
-SNPs have P values a bit more extreme than you’d expect given the
-magnitude of the reported effect sizes and standard errors.
+Some SNPs have P values a bit more extreme than you'd expect given the magnitude of the reported effect sizes and standard errors.

 ## Step 6.
 Combine all plots into a single report